-While we wait for these new titles to drop, including the VR version of the much beloved Resident Evil 4, there are plenty of great games to play in the meantime.
+During the Oculus Gaming Showcase back in April, a stack of interesting new titles and sequels were announced, including a VR-port of the much-beloved Resident Evil 4.
+While we wait for these new titles to drop there are plenty of great games to play in the meantime.
 So say goodbye to the real world and step into a virtual one.

 There was a hot minute where it seemed like every streamer was playing this game, so there’s a good chance that you’ve already seen Beat Saber in action.
 If you haven’t, it’s a rhythm game where you use legally distinct sabres of light to slash approaching blocks in time with the music – like the Bunnings Warehouse theme.